FSReed/FSReed_CS61C_Fall_2020/Notes/Week2.md

 - size of the block
 - a **pointer to the next block**

-All **free** blocks are kept in a circular linked list, the pointer fied is unused in an allocated block.
+All **free** blocks are kept in a circular linked list, the pointer field is unused in an allocated block.
 Then consider malloc() function.
 It might be really slow to search over all the free blocks.
 So how does malloc() really works?
 There are three wys to find free space when given a request: